unaveragejoe/instacart_challenge/README.md

 This was an attempt at the Instacart Kaggle cart prediction challenge.

 More details about the project can be found here: https://docs.google.com/presentation/d/1bmsEuDsWqAPDnGUgWfkU9OqPXfNwljfIEKo1vQd42Ko/edit?usp=sharing

+Note: Need to add updated notebooks with additional EDA and modeling techniques (xg boost)